 In addition to the 24 official EU languages, many regional and minority languages are spoken in Europe.
 The EU strives to protect this linguistic diversity and promote the learning of languages.

 There are currently 24 official EU languages.

 The current official EU languages are: Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovene, Spanish and Swedish.

 As an EU citizen, you may communicate with the EU institutions in any of these languages, and are entitled to receive a reply in the same language.
 All EU regulations and other legislative documents are published in each of these languages, except for Irish (under a temporary arrangement, only regulations adopted by both the EU Council and the European Parliament are translated into Irish).

 In the European Parliament, the people's elected representatives also have the right to speak in any of the EU official languages.

 The vast amount of information on the web about the EU and all its activities cannot be provided in every official language.
-The EU offers basic general information about its policies, and documents related to funding opportunities, in all languages.
+The EU offers basic general information about its policies in all languages.
 Other content is provided in the most widely spoken EU languages.

 The EU is home to more than 60 indigenous regional or minority languages, spoken by around 40 million people.
 They include Catalan, Basque, Frisian, Saami, Welsh and Yiddish.

 Introducing children to foreign languages from an early age can be very beneficial.

-One goal of the EU's multilingualism policy is for every European to speak two languages in addition to their mother tongue.
+One goal of the EU's multilingualism policy is for every European to speak 2 languages in addition to their mother tongue.
 The most effective way to achieve this would be to introduce children to two foreign languages from an early age.
 Evidence suggests this may result in faster language learning and more advanced mother tongue skills.

 The EU provides support for language learning because: